 All our life we’ve been told what to eat and what not to eat – and we’ve followed these preset rules about food and diet without even questioning or knowing the facts.
 Almost all kinds of foods found in nature are essential for your body.
 But there are a few foods that we are told can harm us, they call them ‘the white evils’, these include sugar, salt, milk, white flour and rice.
 White evils, is it a stereotype or is there any truth?
-Let’s dive in to separate facts from fiction.
+Let’s dive in to address some common white food misconceptions.

 Busting Myths Around Sugar, Salt, Milk, White Flour & Rice

 Several studies have proven that this is just another one of many sugar myths.
 In a study by Stanford Medicine, parents were asked to record their children’s behavior after they were given sugar.
 They described them as either problematic or hyperactive.
 But in reality, the children were not given sugar at all.
 This shows that hyperactivity is not related to or dependent on the consumption of sugar .

 Diabetes is a chronic lifestyle disease, for which there are multiple factors to be blamed.
 The body’s inability to produce and use insulin, inactive lifestyle, poor eating habits and genetics, all these factors equally contribute to the development of the disease.
 Eating sugar alone will not lead to diabetes .

 There is no scientific evidence that supports that sugar can be addictive.
 Eating sugar increases the levels of dopamine, making the experience of eating sugar pleasurable.
 It’s the same kind of chemical reaction in the brain that happens when you do something you enjoy.
 This pleasure is far from addiction that people often talk about .

 Salt Is Extremely Bad For Health, You Shouldn’t Eat It At All